virtualscienceforum/virtualscienceforum/organizerguide.md

 # Organizer Guide

-So, you are thinking of organizing a short virtual conference session.
+So, you are thinking of organizing a short virtual event.
 This is easy, rewarding, and takes little work.
 This manual will guide you through the process.

 #### Bird’s eye view of what it takes
 Here is a short summary of all the steps you will need to take

-- Make a team of organizers
+- Build a team of organizers
 - Decide on a recent and exciting topic
-- Write a brief description of the session
+- Write a brief description of the event
-- Decide on the scale/format of the session: number of speakers and length of talks
+- Decide on the scale/format of the event: length; number of talks; whether to have only invited talks or also contributed talks; whether to have a poster session...
-- Make a list of possible author groups to approach
+- Make a list of possible speakers to approach
-- Decide on a date that suits your timeline (should be at least 2 months in the future, so that you can find the speakers and announce the session properly)
+- Decide on a date (should be at least 2 months in the future, so that you can find the speakers and announce the event properly)
 - Submit an application to us
-- After the time slot is reserved, approach the speakers, make a program
+- Approach the speakers, invite submissions for the contributed talks (if you have them) and start making a program
-- Find the moderators for the talks, ensure that the moderators and the speakers try the software in advance
+- Find the moderators for the talks
 - Advertise the event
-- Approve participant applications for registration.
+- Build a webpage / create a registration and if applicable abstract submission form.
+- Email the Zoom link to the registered participants one or two days before the event
+- Test the software with the moderators and speakers the day before the event
-- Run the session
+- Run the event and have fun!
-- Summarize your experience

 #### Basic facts

 - We support sessions of up to 3 hours in a single day (longer sessions have problems with retention).
-- There is essentially one time slot that suits America and Europe: 12:00–15:00 EST.
+- One timeslot can suit only two timezones: America/Europe, Europe/Asia or Asia/America.
+You can use [this website](https://www.timeanddate.com/worldclock/meeting.html) to find the timeslot that best suits your needs.
 - Both conventional conference talks of up to one hour (including questions), and 10-15 minute talks work well.
 - We require that all the videos are recorded and published on the website after the session.